Film for Art – a win/win barter initiative

 In the past few years I have spent a very large amount of time making short films about Art, Artists, gallerists, collectors, and events.
 I produced 26 episodes of Inside Art (over 80 interviews), a TV series syndicated across community TV stations in Australia, as well as many private commissions.
 A large number of these have been free and I have spent countless thousands of hours producing them at no charge for the benefit of the Art community.

-The only restriction is that you need to have had at least one show – group or solo.
-I can’t do more than one a month because I have to eat too, but if you’re interested please use the contact form below and send me your details.
+The only restriction is that you need to have had at least one solo show.
+I can’t do more than a few each year (because I have to eat too), but if you’re interested please use the contact form below and send me your details.